September 22, 2020

 Hikers, bikers and sightseers will prefer early summer through to late autumn (Easter to September).
 You'll see snow on higher ground any time from October until April, and rainy days are on the cards all year round.

 Accommodation is priciest at weekends and during Scottish Easter, summer and autumn school holidays, so if you're child-free try May to June and September for decent weather and reasonable rates.
-This is Scotland's rugby heartland, and rooms in and around Melrose are hard to find during the annual Rugby Sevens (scheduled for April 8-11 2021).
+This is Scotland's rugby heartland, and rooms in and around Melrose are hard to find during the annual Rugby Sevens.
 Book early if planning to go to this legendary fixture, the world's oldest sevens event.

 Selkirk, Jedburgh, Kelso and other communities celebrate their equestrian heritage from June to August with the 'Common Ridings' when costumed riders lead their retinues around towns and villages.
 Visit Eyemouth in mid-July for the Eyemouth Herring Queen Festival, a weeklong village party that was first held to welcome the end of World War I.